AdrienMS/PapaLoutre_Authentication/README.md

-# Papa Loutre Rest API base
+# Papa Loutre Authentication
 ## Overview

-This is the rest API base for microservice API of Papa Loutre.
+This is the Authentication API for microservice API of Papa Loutre.
 This works with :
   - NodeJS 12.3.1
   - Express 4.17.0